Hiba-Almade/Reading_Notes/301Course/class09.md

 What are the benefits of a pure function?
 If the value of a global variable changes, and is also used within the function, the result may not be as expected.
 This is avoided with a pure function.
 The code is also easier to test.

+## What are the benefits of a pure function?
+* Easier to reason about
+* Easier to combine
+* Easier to test
+* Easier to debug
+* Easier to parallelize

 ## What is immutability?
 immutability: the state cannot be changed after it has been created.
 Changing an immutable object can't be done, so you create a new object with the new value.
 For example- using a for loop to create a new array.